jno3/jno3.github.io/writeups/the-office-doomsday-device.md

 www-data@doomsday:/var/www/koken/storage/originals/94/a1$
 ```

 Now I must enumerate directories on this machine to see what I can get.
-I find out that there are three users: 'creed', 'dwight' and 'michael', but i cannot do much in thoso directories and since I'm www-data, I could check the html that is being served to see if there's any info that I'm missing.
+I find out that there are three users: 'creed', 'dwight' and 'michael', but i cannot do much in those directories and since I'm www-data, I could check the html that is being served to see if there's any info that I'm missing.
 The /var/www directory has three directories in it: 'html', 'html2' and 'koken'.
 In 'html' I find:

 ```
 www-data@doomsday:/var/www/html$ ls -la